-Sysbox is an OSS project (acquired by Docker) which allows running unprivileged containers in a Kubernetes cluster.
-It can be installed on most of the popular Kubernetes distros including managed cloud platforms like Amazon EKS, Google GKE and Azure AKA.
+Sysbox is an OSS project (acquired by Docker) that allows running unprivileged containers in a Kubernetes cluster.
+It can be installed on most of the popular Kubernetes distros including managed cloud platforms like Amazon EKS, Google GKE, and Azure AKA.
 Once installed, a custom template can be used to provision Pods without the

 privileged security context.

 - Embedding the template in the profile, or specifying its path in the

 x-preevysection of the Docker Compose file is in the roadmap, but not implemented yet.↩